-- Mitigation of contaminants and pollutants caused by surface runoff, storm drain flows, and illegal dumping - Erosion prevention caused by new development and illegal ORV use - Re-vegetation of disturbed areas - Up keep and management of formal trails on site - Protection of archaeological sites and artifacts - Protection of wildlife and plant communities - Boundary and access protection
+- Mitigation of contaminants and pollutants from surface and storm drain runoff flows - Erosion prevention - Re-vegetation of disturbed areas - Up keep and management of formal trails on site

+- Protection of archaeological sites and artifacts - Protection of wildlife and plant communities - Boundary and access protection

-6.4.
-Trailhead Improvements
+6.4 Trailhead Improvements

-As the land around the Tijeras Arroyo develops with new homes and businesses, the need for parking and trailhead access points increases.
-As the Bio-Zone has numerous owners and many parcels of land within the boundary, the OSD will need to strategically place parking and access near City-owned parcels while respecting private land parcels.
+As the land around the Tijeras Arroyo develops with new homes and businesses, the need for parking and trailhead access points increase.
+Since the Bio-Zone has numerous owners with many parcels of land within the boundary, the Open Space Division will need to strategically place parking and access near City owned parcels while respecting private land parcels.

-The first objective is to locate the best parking and trailhead access.
+The first goal is to locate where parking and trailhead access will be best suited.
 At least one parking lot shall be created for public access to the Bio-Zone.
-The proposed City fire station within the proposed Volterra Subdivision could provide a portion of its parking area for Open Space access.
-This would allow people to start exploring just east of the Juan Tabo Bridge.
+Preferably, a shared parking area with the proposed Juan Tabo Hills Subdivision and future City of Albuquerque fire station will allow people to start exploring the TABZ near the center of the TABZ just east of the Juan Tabo Bridge.
 The trailhead should contain an information kiosk with a map of the Bio-Zone and an interpretive panel about the Bio-Zone's natural and cultural resources.
 Another trailhead area in consideration would be off Four Hills Blvd. just north of the arroyo on the west side of the road within COA jurisdiction.
 Currently, there is a paved driveway leading down to a landscaped area that could potentially be used as a parking lot and trailhead.
 More trailhead connections should be researched at the extreme east and west ends of the TABZ as well.

-A trailhead near Singing Arrow Park, along the north side of the arroyo and west of Four Hills Boulevard, would also provide good access to the property.
-Presently there is a walk-through area from the park that leads to a steep slope going into the arroyo.
+Another trailhead opportunity lies within the central section of the area near Singing Arrow Park along the north side of the arroyo and west of Four Hills Blvd.
+Presently there is a walk through area from the park that leads to a really steep slope going into the arroyo.
 A sustainable trail segment would be needed prior to putting an official trailhead and possible parking area near Singing Arrow Park.